Harry24k/MAIR/README.md

 ```

 We are excited to share modes with the community, but we've run into a storage limitation on Google Drive.
 Any help would be greatly appreciated!

+## Contribution

+We welcome contribution to MAIR in many forms :smiley:.
+Especially, we are looking for adding diverse adversarial training methods beyond AT, TRADES, MART.